elatov/elatov.github.io/_posts/2015-06-07-setup-netatalk-on-omnios-for-time-machine-backups.md

 If you are manually mouting the afp share, it probably won't matter that much.

-Also if you need to open up the firewall, the ports are covered here [Arch Linux Netatalk](https://wiki.archlinux.org/index.php/Netatalk)
+Also, if you need to open up the firewall, the ports are covered here [Arch Linux Netatalk](https://wiki.archlinux.org/index.php/Netatalk)